sokolhessnerlab/sokolhessnerlab.github.io/index.md

 The lab is located in Room 155 of Frontier Hall (2155 S. Race St.), on the University of Denver campus.
 Experiment rooms are immediately adjacent to lab.
 - If you are a graduate student, you should have your own set of keys.
 Contact the department administrators to obtain keys.
 - If you are an undergraduate student, you will use the shared keys kept in a lockbox near the lab.
-Ask Peter for more information.
+Ask Peter for the location and code for the lockbox.

 ## The SHLab's Research

-To familiarize yourself with the kind of research we do and how we do it, you can read published, in press, and pre-print papers from the lab at https://www.sokolhessnerlab.com/publications.
-Follow your interests, and ask the lab members you're working with (Peter, a graduate student, etc) which in particular they'd recommend.
+To familiarize yourself with the kind of research we do and how we do it, you can read published, in press, and pre-print papers from the lab on [the website](https://www.sokolhessnerlab.com/publications).
+Follow your interests and ask the lab members you're working with (Peter, a graduate student, etc) which in particular they'd recommend.

+## Mentorship

+Mentorship is critical to a scientist's success!
+We're big believers in professional development and mentorship (e.g., see [PIPS](https://portfolio.du.edu/pips), [ASFP](https://www.asfp.io)), and value opportunities to practice mentorship and get better at it.

+The lab's philosophy is that mentorship is best thought of as an ongoing conversation.
+We try to structure portions of that conversation to ensure that lab members experience a consistent, thorough, supportive environment.
+That said, a good mentoring relationship is a _relationship_ - it's best when both parties are working at it.
+That means we encourage lab members to take responsibility over their mentoring relationships!

+With this perspective in mind, we treat 'mentor contracts' as documents that facilitate conversations about expectations and goals.
+Here are two example contracts: for [PhD students](./files/SHLab-Expectations_Grad.pdf), for [undergraduate RAs](./files/SHLab-Expectations_RA.pdf).
+These are living documents that require updates and are open to revision or addition.
+If you want to change the text or add text for your mentor contract, have that conversation with your mentor!
+We encourage lab members to consider using mentor contracts in all significant mentorship relationships (not just with Peter).

+All lab members should also do the following:
+- At the start of the academic year, meet with your mentor(s) to discuss the mentorship contract, your year-on-year progress, and your career goals and concerns, along with anything else you'd like to cover.
+- At the start of every term[^2], have a _goals meeting_ with your mentor(s).
+Discuss your goals at multiple levels, especially at the level of the term.
+What will you aim to accomplish in the next 10 weeks and how?
+- Set up weekly meetings for general check-ins and/or for project-specific updates, discussion, and planning.

+## That's it!
+We hope this has been helpful.
+If you'd like to make changes, please make suggestions and/or contribute to this repository!

+## Footnotes

 [^1]: A workspace is a collection of people and topics in Slack.
 Typically, a workspace is for an organization (like a lab).
 Workspaces contain multiple channels.
 [^2]: The University of Denver is on an [quarter system](https://www.du.edu/registrar/calendars-deadlines).
 Each quarter is 10 weeks.